pablomaki/air-quality-sensor/README.md

 ## TODO
 - **Firmware**
     - Try restricting BLE connections with a whitelist to improve security.
-    - Use ADC device in battery manager to get configurations to devicetree
     - Add support for BME680 sensor.
 - **PCB**
     - Add support for BME680 sensor.